-Michigan House passes opioid abuse plan
+Michigan House passes opioid abuse package

 Lansing – The House approved Tuesday a six-bill package meant to fight opioid and prescription drug addiction, including covering addiction treatment for recipients in Michigan’s Medicaid health care program for low-income residents.

 The legislation, largely based on recommendations and findings from a 2015 report by Gov. Rick Snyder’s opioid task force, includes measures to help inform the public about the danger of addiction and put new safeguards in law to protect against pill mills.
 It now goes to the Senate for consideration.